-The College of Education at Temple University has instituted a Clearances Policy for background checks of persons working with children as mandated by the Commonwealth of Pennsylvania in Act 24 of 2011, Act 34 of 1985, and Act 114 and Act 151 of 2006.
+The College of Education and Human Development at Temple University has instituted a Clearances Policy for background checks of persons working with minors as mandated by the Commonwealth of Pennsylvania in Act 24 of 2011, Act 34 of 1985, and Act 114 and Act 151 of 2006.

-The College of Education’s Clearances Policy requires that all undergraduate and graduate students enrolled in College of Education courses that require fieldwork submit updated copies of the following clearances to the College annually (each summer, by July 1st), via its online platform, EdPortal:
+The College of Education and Human Development’s Clearances Policy requires that all undergraduate and graduate students enrolled in College of Education and Human Development courses that require fieldwork submit updated copies of the following clearances to the College annually (each summer, by July 1st), via its online platform, EdPortal:

 For detailed information about these requirements, refer to the Pennsylvania Department of Education website.

 Students with an offense or “incident” listed on their record and indicated on one or more clearances should contact the Office of Field Placement immediately.
 The Office of Field Placement is located in the Shimada Resource Center in Ritter Annex 150, 215-204-8011.